• Skip to main content

 Step 12: Switch off the oven when the cheesecake has the tiniest wobble left.
 Crank open the door and let the cake cool a bit.

-Step 13: Meanwhile, get the syrup ready by boiling water with sugar, a cinnamon stick, and honey.
+Step 13: Meanwhile, make the syrup by boiling water with sugar, a cinnamon stick, and honey.
 Once it comes to a boil, lower the heat and let it simmer on low for about 10 minutes.

-Step 15: Remove your cheesecake from the tin and pour or ladle the syrup around the edges of the cheesecake (while it is still hot) where the baked phyllo sheets are, so they absorb it.
+Step 15: Remove your cheesecake from the tin and pour or ladle the syrup around the edges of the cheesecake (while it is still hot) over the baked phyllo sheets, so they absorb it.

-Step 16: Let the baklava cheesecake sit at room temperature for a couple of hours, allowing the honey syrup to set in.
+Step 16: Let the baklava cheesecake with phyllo crust sit at room temperature for a couple of hours, allowing the honey syrup to set in.
 Then refrigerate it overnight.

 Final Step: Garnish with pistachios and rose petals and serve the next day.

-• All your ingredients, from cream cheese to eggs to phyllo dough, should be at room temperature.
-It’s easier to beat and gives the cake a creamy texture.
+• All your ingredients, from cream cheese to eggs for the cheesecake filling, should be at room temperature.
+It’s easier to mix and gives the cheesecake a creamy texture.

 • Roasting the nuts enhances the flavor.
 So don’t skip the step.